KARAN51004/INTERNSHIP__TASK/README.md

 # 📊 Data Analyst Internship – Daily Task Submissions

-Welcome to my project repository for the [Company/Program Name] Data Analyst Internship.
+Welcome to my project repository for the Data Analyst Internship.
 This repository contains all the tasks assigned and completed during the internship, **organized day-wise for transparency, structure, and clarity**.

 ## 🗂 Repository Overview